Here is an updated list of the top 10 documentary film festivals from all over the world.

 It’s interesting to note all of the different methods of entertainment outside of the screenings of the documentaries themselves.
 Each festival broadcasts the summits, workshops, and parties that are hosted as a part of the festival.
 Some are mere distractions from the main event; others provide interesting or helpful information for cinephiles and documentary professionals alike.

-In its ninth edition, Columbia will highlight some of the latest films fresh from Sundance, Toronto, or other large film festivals.
+In its ninth edition, Colombia will highlight some of the latest films fresh from Sundance, Toronto, or other large film festivals.
 Co-heads, David Wilson and Paul Sturtz, make a great effort to be as hospitable as possible for all those involved in True/False, and emphasize creating a more unique festival experience.
 When the doc’s aren’t rolling, there are plenty of parties and events, all in a generally small location.

 The main program focuses on documentaries that explore the social and cultural developments in the world.
 Located on the beautiful coast of Greece, the festival’s side events host exhibitions, master classes, round-table discussions, publications, concerts and parties.